WSPR TV User Guide

 Map View

 A track is rendered as a sequence of small white grid4 markers (low resolution) and larger light blue grid6 markers (high resolution).
+Enhanced U4B telemetry spots (see [below]((#u4b-extended-telemetry) are shaded in a darker blue.
 Markers are connected by green lines.
-Not all grid4 markers are shown on the map, as that could make tracks look excessively jagged.
-To see all spots, switch to the data view.

 One peculiarity of the mapping framework used by WSPR TV (Leaflet) is that data is not duplicated across the antimeridian (i.e., -180/180 longitude).
 Therefore, as you pan, you may suddenly notice the track disappear from view.
 This is not a bug -- the track is still there, but it's now on the other side of the map (zoom out to see it).
 WSPR TV provides a visual cue when you are close to the antimeridian: the antimeridian is shown as a dashed line, and the side of the map that has no data is shaded in grey.